antwoinegriggs/Online-Game-Finder/README.md

-Description:
+<h2>Description:</h2>

 This is a responsive single page application project built with React.
 It aims to provide hands-on practice for various web development concepts, including REST API integration, CRUD operations, React components, UI design, client-side routing, and hook usage.
 The project focuses on showcasing the latest games and game news, while also offering features such as adding games to the database and searching for specific titles.

-Installation:
+<h2>Installation:</h2>

-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Install the required dependencies using your preferred package manager (e.g., npm or yarn).
+2. Install the required dependencies using your preferred package manager (e.g., npm or yarn).
 Run the following command in the project directory:

-Copy code
-npm install
+npm install<br>

 or

-Copy code
-yarn install
+yarn install<br>

-Usage:
+<h2>Usage:</h2>

-Review the codebase to understand the implementation details and the integration of APIs.
+1. Review the codebase to understand the implementation details and the integration of APIs.
-Configure the project to handle API authentication, if required.
+2. Configure the project to handle API authentication, if required.
-Start the development server using the appropriate command:
+3. Start the development server using the appropriate command:

-sql
-Copy code
-npm start
+npm start<br>

 or

-sql
-Copy code
-yarn start
+yarn start<br>

-Access in your browser by navigating to the specified URL or visit the deployed version at https://antwoinegriggs.github.io/Online-Game-Finder/.
+<p>Access in your browser by navigating to the specified URL or visit the deployed version at https://antwoinegriggs.github.io/Online-Game-Finder/.</p>

 Once running, you can explore its different pages: